SSC CGL Preparation 2026: Check Tips, Strategy & Guide

 SSC CGL Syllabus and Exam Pattern

 Knowing SSC CGL syllabus and exam pattern well is the first step toward effective exam preparation.
-The Staff Selection Commission (SSC) conducts the Combined Graduate Level (CGL) exam in four stages (commonly known as tiers):
+The Staff Selection Commission (SSC) conducts the Combined Graduate Level (CGL) exam in two stages (commonly known as tiers):

 Particulars